ooni/spec/nettests/ts-026-riseupvpn.md

 }
 ```

-If for whatever reason one or more gateway servers are overloaded, suffer a network outage or aren't reachable for other reasons, then the corresponding gateway statuses will be still shown as blocked.
+If for whatever reason one or more gateway servers suffer a network outage or aren't reachable for other reasons, then the corresponding gateway statuses will be still shown as blocked.
 In order to avoid these false positives the **transport_status should be considered as the main indicator for successful censorship attempts of the VPN**.

 # Expected output